kognise/obsidian-aviation/FAR/Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0136 Commercial air tours and national parks air tour management.md

 \(b\) Use of required flotation equipment; and

-\(c\) Emergency egress from the aircraft in even[[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.107   Use of safety belts, shoulder harnesses, and child restraint systems.|14 CFR 91.107]]landing.
+\(c\) Emergency egress from the aircraft in event of a water landing.

 \[Doc.
 No. FAA-1998-4521, 72 FR 6914, Feb.
 13, 2007\]